tooevangelist/flexible-jekyll/_posts/partners-footer.md

 ## You can support us by
 * Letting more people know about these events
 * Inviting your community or colleagues to our meetups
-* Helping us with devops for our Jitsi Meet and Jibri setups
+* Helping us with devops and development (FFMPEG, XMPP, Jitsi, Jibri, a bit of front end)
-* Helping us tune our FFMPEG setup in the cloud
 * Pretty much any other initiative that you think can be good =)
 * * New shows?

-## What we give back immediately
+## What we give back
 * We add you as a co-host on [Facebook.com/devrel.events](https://www.facebook.com/devrel.events)
-* We listen to you when we're discussing new events, guests, shows, podcasts
+* We listen to you when we're planning new events, guests, shows, podcasts
 * Our Eventbrite subscription form can have questions that you totally want to ask
 * We craft a message of why we like you
 * * On every event ad of ours over FB, EB, Meetup, [devrel.events/live](https://devrel.events/live/)